lgcmotta/docker-for-devs/README.md

 ## Available code

-Sections one and two are pretty theoretical.
-You won't find any code for them in this repository.
+Some sections are pretty theoretical.
+This is why you won't find any code for them in this repository.

-## Done sections
+## Progress

 - [x] Indroduction - 1h 17min
 - [x] Trabalhando com Containers - 1h